Social Justice, Identity, and Language in Oaxaca:

 • All students take two (2) courses for a total of 6 or 7 UIC credit hours (depending on the coursework):

-One (1) Spanish course chosen from these 5 options based on placement:
+One (1) Spanish course based on placement:

 SPAN 114: Spanish for Heritage Speakers II (4 credits)